 COMMUNITY SERVICE: Community service projects through the years have benefited the St. Andrews area as well as South Carolina with thousands of hours of volunteer service.
 In addition to, the Community Center and the Library, the St. Andrews Directory, a newcomer’s guide to the growing area, was produced every other year from 1964 until the early 1980’s.
 Big Bird’s Birthday Party provided preschoolers with hearing, vision, and dental screening, health and safety presentations, and a party with several Sesame Street characters.
 This project began in 1965-1966 with vision screening for just one school and expanded in the 1970’s until the annual Big Bird party was (a two day event) that provided screenings for many area children.
 In 1987, state law mandated such screenings and the Big Bird party was discontinued.

 During the 1970’s, the club sponsored events for the girls residing at Willow Lane School, and in the 1980’s, attention was focused on the Carolina Children’s Home.
 For three years, the Judy Thomas Cottage was adopted by the club and year-round support was provided.
-Hot Line Heavies, a summary of crisis and intervention phone numbers for teens, was produced regularly from the mid 1970’s until the page was incorporated into the Rainbow Guide to Parenting for Prevention published by the L/RADAC in 1995.
+Hot Line Heavies, a summary of crisis and intervention phone numbers for teens, was produced regularly from the mid 1970’s until the page was incorporated into the Rainbow Guide to Parenting for Prevention published by the LRADAC in 1995.
 Education has always been emphasized and the club has offered college scholarships, citizenship awards, special class sponsorship, and literacy programs.
 Interest in international events included rallies for Vietnam soldiers in the 1960’s and culminated in the club’s active support of a sister club in the Philippines in the 1990’s.
-For highway safety, one of the club’s first project supported installation of the first traffic light in the St. Andrews area at Broad River at Bush River Roads.
+For highway safety, one of the club’s first projects supported installation of the first traffic light in the St. Andrews area at Broad River at Bush River Roads.
 Club members endorsed both seat belt and child restraint use and legislation, and the club initiated the first car seat loaner program in the Midlands.
 Many American Cancer Society projects have been supported including raising funds for cancer research via Send a Mouse to College, participation in Lexington County Jail’n Bails and Cancer support groups, and sponsoring a Christmas Tour of Homes to establish the Lexington County Breast Cancer Survivor Fund in the 1990’s.
 Hundreds of projects focusing on community improvement and fostering a better environment have continued each year.
-They include Adopt a Highway, Relay for Life, Operation Smile, and Harvest Hope Food Bank to name a few.
+They include fostering a service dog through PAALS, Adopt a Highway, Relay for Life, Operation Smile, and Harvest Hope Food Bank, support for Irmo Community Park and Saluda Shoals "Leo's Landing" to name a few.
 St. Andrews Woman’s Club continues to make a difference in our community and beyond!